phiguera/CharAnalysis/index.md

 ## *CharAnalysis*: Diagnostic and analytical tools for peak detection in sediment-charcoal records

 **_CharAnalysis_** is a program for analyzing sediment-charcoal records when the goal is peak detection to reconstruct local fire history.
-Since its original development in the mid-2000s, the program has been used in dozens of published studies across six continents.
+Since its original development in the mid-2000s, the program has been used in dozens of published studies to analyze sediment-charcoal records worldwide.
 The entire codebase is distributed and well commented — users are encouraged to look under the hood, understand what's going on, and modify the program to suit individual needs.

 ###### [![CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/) © 2004–2026
 Philip Higuera\